Digimode Automatic Propagation Reporter

 minutes) see where his signal was received.
 This can be useful in determining propagation

 conditions or in adjusting antenna and/or radio parameters.
-It will also provide an archive
+It also provides a scientific archive

-of reception records that can be used for research purposes.
+of reception records that is being used for ionospheric research purposes.
+These records

 There is a map display of this information.

 There also a page of statistics about the project.

 If this is interesting to you, then please contact me at the email address below to see if there is a client for your digital mode decoding

 application, or you can contact the author of your package directly, and point him at this page.

 Note: This system does not transmit any signals over the air, it just makes use of existing signals that are being transmitted by people calling CQ.
 This approach is different to some other propagation reporting tools, and has the advantage that adding more monitoring stations provides better coverage without consuming any bandwidth.
 Also, you don't need to have an amateur radio license to participate.
 All that is needed is an antenna, a radio and a computer, and you can start monitoring.
 You will need to pick a 'callsign' to send in reports under — pick something with your country prefix on it, such as W/SWL/BOSTON for US, shortwave listener in Boston.

 Many of the monitoring stations like to use this for bragging rights.
 It is also interesting to see how long it takes to spot 100 different countries.